Deep generative modelling of canonical ensemble with differentiable thermal properties: Reparameterization and REINFORCE Estimation

 \subsection{Reparameterization of acceptance-rejection sampling}

-The acceptance-rejection sampling is a common way to draw samples from certain relatively complex distributions.
+The acceptance-rejection sampling is a common way to draw samples from certain relatively complex distributions, such as the von Mises distribution.
 The reparameterization of acceptance-rejection sampling is given in Ref.~\cite{acptReparam}.
 For a better illustration, we first give the general framework of acceptance-rejection sampling.